Hard gluon evolution in warming medium

 The behavior of $\hq(t)$ with time encodes the medium evolution.
-During its emission, a gluon picks up transverse momentum squared $k_{\perp}^2 \sim n_s \as \Delta t_F$, where $\Delta t_F$ is the gluon formation time and $n_s$ the density of soft gluons \cite{baier2001bottom}.
-From this, we are able to estimate $\hat{q} \sim k_{\perp}^2 / \Delta t_F \sim \as n_s$ (see, for instance, Ref. \cite{iancu2018jet} for a comprehensive discussion on $\hq$ in different scenarios).
+During its emission, a gluon picks up transverse momentum squared $k_{\perp}^2 \sim n_s \as^2 \Delta t_F$, where $\Delta t_F$ is the gluon formation time and $n_s$ the density of soft gluons \cite{baier2001bottom}.
+From this, we are able to estimate $\hat{q} \sim k_{\perp}^2 / \Delta t_F \sim \as^2 n_s$ (see, for instance, Ref. \cite{iancu2018jet} for a comprehensive discussion on $\hq$ in different scenarios).
 Using that $n_s \sim T^3$, in general $\hq$ goes like $\hq \sim n_s \sim T^3$.
 For a static medium, it follows that $\hq = \hq_o$ is a constant.
 Considering that the medium undergoes uniform (isentropic) longitudinal expansion, as initially proposed by Bjorken \cite{bjorken1983highly}, $n_s \sim 1/t$ (since the volume increases linearly with time).
 This leads to $\hq (t) = \hq_o (\dfrac{t_o}{t})$ for Bjorken expansion.
 The parameters $t_o$ and $\hq_o$ will be discussed shortly.

 In this letter, however, we are interested in a different scenario: a medium whose temperature $T$ is uniform, but increases linearly with time, i.e., $T \sim t$.
 We shall also assume that $T$ rises slowly enough that the soft thermal bath that comprises the medium can be considered to be in thermal equilibrium at all times.
-We keep an eye in our goal to describe the third bottom-up stage: Ref. \cite{baier2001bottom} estimates (parametrically) that $T$ rises linearly, due to the hard gluons that act as energy sources, but only by a factor of $\sim \as^{-1/10}$.
+We keep an eye in our goal to describe the third bottom-up stage: Ref. \cite{baier2001bottom} estimates (parametrically) that $T$ rises linearly, due to the hard gluons that act as energy sources.